NM-TAFE/pin-civ-ipos-por1-preview/readme.md

 ## Instructions

 ### Step 1: Review the Existing Code
+- [x] I have analyzed `tic_tac_o_oh.py`
+I can see it more or less works but it is not modular, and pretty hard to read - I also think there's a lot of interdependencies between the functions.

-Firstly, analyze the given tic-tac-toe game code.
-Understand the flow and functionality before proceeding with the refactoring.
+~~Firstly, analyze the given tic-tac-toe game code.
+Understand the flow and functionality before proceeding with the refactoring~~

 ### Step 2: Identify Components to Refactor

+- [x] Annotated in the code.
+I think I would like to create a Game object and a Board object to separate the concerns of the game and the board.
+I think I would also like to separate the input and output from the game logic.
-Identify the parts of the code that can be improved.
-Determine which parts of the code can be grouped logically into separate modules.
+~~Identify the parts of the code that can be improved.
+Determine which parts of the code can be grouped logically into separate modules.~~

 ### Step 3: Modularizing the Code